parente/tott/doc/sessions/express.rst

 Add expiration
 ##############

-Add an automatic 1 hour expiration to all messages posted to the site.
-That is, if Alice posts a message and Bob fails to retrieve it within 1 hour, the site should delete the message automatically.
+Add an automatic expiration to all messages posted to the site.
+That is, if Alice posts a message and Bob fails to retrieve it within one hour after a time mentioned in the message, the site should delete the message automatically.
+If no time is mentioned, the post should self-destruct within one hour of its posting.

 You could implement this feature yourself, or you could scour NPM or Google for existing solutions for storing key-value data in memory with an optional expiration.
 (Hint hint).